thunderbird/webext-docs/messengerSettings.rst

 Properties
 ==========

-.. _messengerSettings.messageLineLengthLimit:
+.. _messenger^settings.message^line^length^limit:

 messageLineLengthLimit
 ----------------------

 .. api-section-annotation-hack::

 The line length limit for outgoing messages, to comply with requirements from RFC 2822.
-See description of :ref:`messengerSettings.messagePlainTextFlowedOutputEnabled`.
+See description of :ref:`messenger^settings.message^plain^text^flowed^output^enabled`.

-.. _messengerSettings.messagePlainTextFlowedOutputEnabled:
+.. _messenger^settings.message^plain^text^flowed^output^enabled:

 messagePlainTextFlowedOutputEnabled
 -----------------------------------

 .. api-section-annotation-hack::

 Whether long lines in outgoing plain text messages will get soft line breaks (:value:`​ \\n`) or hard line breaks (:value:`\\n`), to comply with requirements from RFC 2822.
 Soft line breaks will be ignored when displayed by the receiving client.
 When flowed output is enabled, add-ons should not create plain text messages with manually inserted hard or soft line breaks to achieve a certain text width, as that will most probably interfere with the default line break handling and generate ridged text.
 When flowed output is disabled, add-ons could add hard line breaks to have control over the final message, but any line longer than the maximum line length will still receive additional hard line breaks.
-See :ref:`messengerSettings.messageLineLengthLimit`.
+See :ref:`messenger^settings.message^line^length^limit`.